 Meditation can also help us to detach from emotions such as anger, hate and jealousy – important if we are to believe the American neuroscientist Candace Pert, who found that negative emotions can cause biological changes in the body which in turn can cause diseases.
 The UK-based meditation teacher Guy Burgs takes this one step further.
 ‘The huge increase in degenerative conditions over the last 50 years is largely due to our obsessive minds and the lack of mindfulness that most people have in their bodies’, he told me.
 A scary thought.

-It’s quite usual now for spas and healthy holidays to offer private and group sessions of meditation.
+It’s quite usual now for spas, health retreats and healthy holidays to offer private and group sessions of meditation.
+And there are an increasing number of secular meditation retreats on offer as well as Buddhist retreats.
 You’ll get a more instant feel-good result from a good massage, of course, while a meditation session can be frustrating and difficult, but if you have a good teacher, you’ll take home the tools you need to calm yourself down – and wake yourself up – for the rest of your life.

 In a beginners meditation session, most teachers will begin with the simplest way of meditating, which is to concentrate on your in and out breath while sitting with a straight back on the floor, a meditation stool or a chair.
 As thoughts intrude, you acknowledge them rather than trying to forcibly replace or suppress them, but then gently return your attention to the breath.
 The eyes can be closed, though in Tibetan Buddhist meditation you keep your eyes open to remain more present.
 Other techniques include visualization, concentration on a symbol such as a candle, a flower or mandala, or repeating a mantra.